joshsteffen/joshsteffen.github.io/content/posts/hxp-38c3-ctf-ser-szwajcarski/index.md

 region of physical memory that is also mapped by the other processes.
 The `shm_mappings` field of `process_t` holds a list of such shared memory mappings.

-To manage shared memory the kernel maintains a tree resembling a heirarchical file system.
+To manage shared memory the kernel maintains a tree resembling a hierarchical file system.
 Each node in this tree has a name, and each leaf node points to a "chunk" of type [`shm_chunk_t`](https://github.com/klange/toaruos/blob/911daaad555e8872a99687121d84197803d9a16c/base/usr/include/kernel/shm.h#L12-L18),